-5 Conclusions
+6 Conclusions

 This paper presented a high level view of the interactions between the different modules composing CMieux, Carnegie Mellon University's 2005 TAC SCM entry, as well as detailed descriptions of its decision making processes.
 CMieux's architecture departs markedly from traditional Enterprise Resource Planning architectures and commercially-available supply chain management solutions through its emphasis on tight coordination between supply chain bidding, procurement and planning.
 CMieux finished 4th in the 2005 seeding rounds of the TAC SCM tournament and reached the competition's semifinals.
-In this paper, we presented a more in-depth analysis of the agent's performance based on 200 games involving agents entered by 25 different teams during what can be seen as the most competitive phase of the 2005 tournament.
-The results show that our agent performed on par with the best in its bidding while significantly outperforming these agents in terms of procurement.
+In this paper, we presented a more in-depth analysis of the agent's performance based on 200 games involving agents entered by 25 different teams during what can be seen as the most competitive phase of the 2005 tournament and 40 games against the same 5 top performing public binaries.
+The results show that our agent performed on par with the best in its bidding while significantly outperforming these agents in terms of procurement during the 2005 seeding rounds, and made more relative profit per game on average than any of the other public binaries tested.
 These results seem to validate CMieux's approach to tightly coordinating its bidding, planning and procurement operations.
 They also suggest that the agent's approach to optimizing the RFQs it sends to suppliers (requisition process) was significantly more effective than the procurement strategies implemented by its competitors.